petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Common Examples
 *   **Controlling a Single VFD:**
     *   VFDs often ship with a default address of 1.
+    *   Check your VFDs manual, or go into the VFD settings and check what the Modbus address is set to
     *   `$360=1`

 #### Tips & Tricks